 As people become more health-conscious, concerns have been raised about hormones in meat and animal by-products like dairy.
 Although there is no solid scientific evidence that hormones in food are dangerous to human health, many people are still concerned about how hormones find their way into food and prefer to avoid them.

 It’s impossible to completely avoid hormones in meat and animal by-products because hormones occur naturally in all animals.
-However, it is possible to avoid animal products that have added synthetic or natural hormones.
-In fact, most animals raised in Canada for the production of meat and dairy products are not given added hormones.
+However, it is possible to find animal products free from added synthetic or natural hormones in your local grocery store.
+In fact, hormones are not approved for use in animals raised in Canada, with the exception of beef cattle, for the production of meat and dairy products.